cotteux/RetiGemiProxy/README.md

 Gemini proxy for using Lagrange with Lora network on Reticulum Network PROTOTYPE WIP

-This program connect your Lagrange browser (or any Gemini Browser with a proxy option) through Reticulum Network to connect at Gemini Server.
+This program connect your Lagrange browser (or any Gemini Browser with a proxy option) through Reticulum Network to connect at Gemini Network.
 Why I did this.
 Want to work with Lora communication easilly using rnode to Navigate throught Gemini with all options.

 Proxy Server Private mode (Limited)